namuan/archived-twitter-utils/README.md

 #### download_replies

 Find all the replies of a given tweet.
-Stores all tweet identifies in a file with the format "<twitter-handle>-<status-id>.txt".
+Stores all tweet identifies in a file with the format "<twitter-handle>-<status-id>.tweets.json".

 Sample run:
 ```